Rui Costa: Fiorentina

-Despite heavy competition with the best midfielders at that time, such as Zinedine Zidane, Costa was named the best number 10 player in Serie A a few times.

 His departure from Fiorentina was discussed every season, since many clubs constantly showed interest in signing him.
 However, he only left Fiorentina one season before their bankruptcy in the 2001–02 season.
 With the Florentine club, Costa won the Coppa Italia twice, also winning a Supercoppa Italiana.
 In June 2001, Fiorentina agreed to sell both Costa and Francesco Toldo to Parma for 140 billion lire.
-Despite both players refusal to join, Costa and Toldo were sold to AC Milan and Inter Milan, respectively, for the same total transfer fee.
+Despite both players' refusal to join, Costa and Toldo were sold to AC Milan and Inter Milan, respectively, for the same total transfer fee.

 AC Milan

 Fatih Terim was the coach of Fiorentina in the 2000–01 season.
 When he was leaving Fiorentina for AC Milan, he took Costa with him, paying 85 billion lire (€43,898,836) for the player.
 In so doing, Costa became Milan's most expensive transfer of all time.

 On 27 September 2001, Costa scored his first goal for Milan to open a 4–0 home win (6–0 aggregate) in the first round of the UEFA Cup against BATE Borisov.
 He added further goals in wins over CSKA Sofia (second round) and Hapoel Tel Aviv (quarter-finals) in a run to the last four.
+He was hampered by injuries throughout the whole season, including a wrist injury on his debut, while his form was inconsistent.
+Playing away at Fiorentina, he greeted his former club's fans in tears, which led to an angry reaction when he returned to Milan.

-Costa scored his first domestic goal on 18 December 2002, equalising in a 5–1 win (6–2 aggregate) against Ancona at the San Siro in the second leg of the last 16 of the Coppa Italia.
+Ahead of his second season at Milan, Costa faced competition from Brazilian new signing Rivaldo, but secured a starting place against him.
+On 24 September 2002, he assisted three goals in a 4–0 Champions League group win at Deportivo de La Coruña, leading a television commentator to call him three times better than Zinedine Zidane.
+He scored his first domestic goal on 18 December, equalising in a 5–1 win (6–2 aggregate) against Ancona at the San Siro in the second leg of the last 16 of the Coppa Italia.
 In the 6–3 aggregate final win over Roma in May, he played only 30 minutes as a substitute as Brazilians Rivaldo and Serginho were preferred in attacking midfield.
-This was to rest him for the 2003 UEFA Champions League Final against Juventus, in which he was substituted injured for Massimo Ambrosini near the end of regulation time in a goalless draw that the Rossoneri won on penalties at Old Trafford.
+This was to rest him for the 2003 UEFA Champions League final against Juventus, in which he was substituted injured for Massimo Ambrosini near the end of regulation time in a goalless draw that the Rossoneri won on penalties at Old Trafford.
 On 29 August, he played in the 1–0 victory over Porto in the 2003 UEFA Super Cup, in which he crossed for the only goal by Andriy Shevchenko.

 From 2003–04, Costa's playing time was limited by the emergent Brazilian youngster Kaká.
 He contributed his first three league goals to Milan's title-winning campaign, starting with one in a 5–0 home win over Ancona on 25 January.